SatyaA26/SatyaA26/README.md

 - 👋 Hi, I’m @SatyaA26
+- 📫 satyawati003@gmail.com
 - 💻 MSc Data Science and Analytics Graduate
-- 📫 satyawati003@gmail.com
+- Royal Holloway University of London(2022-23)

 <!---
 SatyaA26/SatyaA26 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.